 In the Power BI service, select the gear icon at upper-right and choose Settings.

-On the Settings page, select the Datasets tab, and choose the dataset that uses DirectQuery.
+On the Settings page, select the Semantic models tab, and choose the semantic model that uses DirectQuery.

 Under Data source connection, provide the credentials to connect to the data source.

 If you used DirectQuery with an Azure SQL Database that has a private IP address, you need to use an on-premises gateway.